Madhavbala/Clinical-Trial-AI-Assistant/README.md

 The assistant can respond to questions such as:

 "What are the demographics of patients enrolled in the clinical trial for [specific treatment]?"
-"How many patients were enrolled in the [specific trial name] and what was the criteria for enrollment?"
+"How many patients were enrolled in the [specific trial name] and what were the enrollment criteria?"
 "Can you summarize the primary and secondary outcomes of the clinical trial named [specific trial name]?"
-For a complete list of sample prompts, refer to the CLINICAL_TRIAL_PROMPTS variable in app.py.
+For a complete list of sample prompts, please take a look at the CLINICAL_TRIAL_PROMPTS variable in app.py.

 Troubleshooting
 Database Connection Errors: Ensure correct MySQL credentials and that the database server is running.